nicolas-giannantonio/DashComputer/README.md

 - A table with all the versions of the main software on your computer.

-the software is developed for macOS, but also compatible for window/linux.
+The software is developed for macOS, but also compatible for window/linux.

-It is still in the development phase, many changes are coming 🔜
+(It is still in the development phase, many changes are coming 🔜)

+## This project is open source, anyone wishing to contribute to the project is invited.